msabrishami/isc-website-mjhp/markdowns/arrival.md

 All items you bring should be declared to the U.S. Customs and Border Protection (CBP) upon arrival.
 Each individual arriving into the United States must complete the Customs and Border Protection (CBP) Declaration Form 6059B.
 This form can now be filled out prior to or during your travel.

 ```
-It is always better to declare something if you're unsure.
+It is always better to declare something if you are unsure.
 Failure to declare can result in penalties.
 ```

 ### Declaration Form 6059B